-Inverter has many uses and it’s a circuit to convert one DC voltage to another by INVERTING the input DC to AC, running thru a Main transformer, rectifier, regulator to output the new DC voltage.
-A power inverter, or inverter, is an electrical power converter that changes direct current (DC) to alternating current (AC).
+Inverters have many uses, and it’s a circuit to convert one DC voltage to another by INVERTING the input DC to AC, running thru a main transformer, rectifier, regulator to output the new DC voltage.
+A DC to AC power inverter, or inverter, is an electrical power converter that changes direct current (DC) to alternating current (AC).
 The converted AC can be at any required voltage and frequency with the use of appropriate transformers, switching, and control circuits.
 Solid-state inverters have no moving parts and are used in a wide range of applications, from small switching power supplies in computers, to large electric utility high-voltage direct current applications that transport bulk power.
-Inverters are commonly used to supply AC power from DC sources such as solar panels or batteries.
-The inverter performs the opposite function of a rectifier.
+Our collection of solid-state inverters are commonly used to supply AC power from DC sources such as solar panels or batteries.
+The DC to AC inverter performs the opposite function of a rectifier.
 The electrical inverter is a high-power electronic oscillator.
-It is so named because early mechanical AC to DC converters were made to work in reverse, and thus were "inverted", to convert DC to ACIf you have a high input going into the inverter it will have a low output and if you have a low input going into the inverter it will have a high output, the bottom line is it's output is the opposite of the input.
-This board comes in half and full bridge types and can add to the bigger melting system up to 16 half bridge inverter.
+It is so named because early mechanical AC to DC converters were made to work in reverse, and thus were "inverted", to convert DC to AC.
+If you have a high input going into the inverter it will have a low output and if you have a low input going into the inverter it will have a high output.
+The bottom line is its output is the opposite of the input.
+This power inverter board comes in half and full bridge types and can add to the bigger melting system up to 16 half bridge inverter.

 INVERTER FIRING BOARD